peterjc/peterjc.github.io/wiki/SVN.md

 Until 2008, Biopython and all the other [Open Bioinformatics Foundation](http://open-bio.org) projects used [CVS](CVS "wikilink") to manage their source code repositories.
-Most of the other Projects have now migrated from CVS to Subversion (SVN).
+Most of the other projects have now migrated from CVS to Subversion (SVN).
 Biopython will also be [moving over shortly](Subversion_migration "wikilink").